Simplicity buried in Abstractions

 Loss

-Calculating Cross Entropy when the vocab is sharded (V/vp) is non-trivial.
+Calculating Cross Entropy when the vocab is sharded (Vocab Parallel) is non-trivial.
 You cannot simply take a softmax because the denominator requires a global sum.

 Closing Thoughts

-A Note on FSDP: You might notice FSDP (Fully Sharded Data Parallel) is intentionally left out of this specific accounting.
+A Note on FSDP: You might notice FSDP (Fully Sharded Data Parallel) is intentionally left out.
 This is because FSDP is fundamentally a memory optimization (sharding weights and optimizer states at rest) rather than a computation parallelism.
 FSDP gathers the full weights just-in-time for the forward/backward pass, meaning it does not affect the local tensor shapes that participate in the actual compute operations.
 I might cover FSDP and its interaction with these parallelisms in a follow-up post.